Best loyalty cards 2022

 How much are Starbucks Stars worth?

-What you get for your stars depends on what 'level' you're on.
-Once you make your first transaction with your Starbucks Card, you'll become a 'Green Level' member, which means you get a free drink for every 15 stars.
+What you get for your Stars depends on what 'level' you're on.
+Once you make your first transaction with your Starbucks Card, you'll become a Green Level member, which means you get a free drink for every 150 stars.

 You can also use the Starbucks app to pay for your drinks and collect your stars.

 Essentially, this card is only worth getting if you tend to use Starbucks a lot anyway.Maxing out your Reward Card is just one of the ways to get free Starbucks coffee.

-How does the Costa Coffee Club work?
+How does the Costa Club work?

-How much are Costa Coffee points worth?
+How much are Costa Club beans worth?

 IKEA Family card